stefano-dif/thesis_egonet-ERGM/README.md

-# Thesis Code: From Egocentric Networks to Diffusion Processes
+# Thesis Code: 'From Egocentric Networks to Diffusion Processes'

 This repository contains the R code used in the thesis titled "From Egocentric Networks to Diffusion Processes: A Data-Driven Approach to Social Network Reconstruction".

+Supervisor: Alessia Melegaro

 The code implements various steps for network reconstruction and simulation of dynamical processes.

 ## Setup